 These issues can generate strong fears, and communities are finding ways to address these safety concerns.
 Crime concerns may be based on both real and perceived crime.
 Whether real or perceived, these fears affect how many children are allowed to walk or bicycle to school.
 SRTS programs work to identify the real dangers and the perceptions and then try to address both.

 Sometimes children face danger in their own neighborhoods from gangs or other illegal activities.
 These issues also have been addressed by community groups that want walking conditions to be safe.
 For example, in Detroit, Michigan, the Injury Free Coalition for Kids and city officials joined together to identify concerns and began working on improvements in traffic flow, demolishing abandoned and burned out homes, cleaning up abandoned lots, improving the aesthetics of the children's routes and working with the Detroit Police Department to address the presence of drug dealers and crime along the routes.

 Natomas Elementary School, Sacramento, CA.

-Six percent of parents identified school policies as a barrier for walking between home and school.
+Six percent of parents identified school policies as a barrier for walking between home and school (CDC, 2005).
 Some schools prohibit children from walking and bicycling to school.
 Although a school rule may have stemmed from safety concerns for students, its implications could work against a SRTS program.
 The solution may be to address the safety issues rather than permanently prohibit walking and bicycling to school.
 Identifying and understanding the reasons underlying the policy can help programs address important issues and reverse the policy if appropriate.